igor256/SharpDS/README.md

 vojta[dot]havlicek[at]gmail[dot]com

 ------------------------
-Made with hate in London!
+Made with love in London!

 Vojtech Havlicek 2012